 From Carl’s latest book, “The Urge: Addiction’s History,” here are five crucial takeaways.

 The term “addiction” should no longer be used to describe it.

-I was educated in both medical school and treatment that addiction was a “disease.”
+I have been educated in both medical school and treatment that addiction was a “disease.”

-Distinct from the rest of the population, it was in a devastated state.
+Distinct from the rest of the population, it was devastated.